paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-047-community-development-banking.md

 **(d) Advisory Board**

-(1) **Establishment** — There is established an advisory board to the Fund to be known as the Community Development Advisory Board, which shall be operated in accordance with the provisions of the Federal Advisory Committee Act, except that section 14 of that Act does not apply to the Board.
+(1) **Establishment** — There is established an advisory board to the Fund to be known as the Community Development Advisory Board, which shall be operated in accordance with the provisions of chapter 10 of title 5, except that [section 1013 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1013&num=0&edition=prelim) does not apply to the Board.

 (2) **Membership** — The Board shall consist of 15 members, including—